pachr/ansible/README.md

  * Type : string
  * No default, it must be specifiy in cmd => local or 127.0.0.1 should be a good choice

-- secutity_group : Security group name (will be created with this name) *It's also the groupname in my inventories*
+- security_group : Security group name (will be created with this name) *It's also the groupname in my inventories*
  * Type : string
  * Default : my_security_group_[dev/prod/stage]